Islamic State: media and identity

 Stuart Hall and Edward Said have pointed out that the West has violated the entire non-Western world by squeezing it into self-centered categories and dualisms.
 Although we cannot deny the role of history and geopolitics, which created the situation in which IS gained momentum, thinking of IS as a product of or a reaction to Western policies and discourse (as opposed to the ‘Orientalist’ simplification that IS is all about Islam, which can also only partly be denied) is practicing just another form of Orientalism in that it still defines IS in relation to the West.
 Both ideas are skewed.
 As this essay has shown, IS cannot be approached through the lens of Western discourses and European identity, however dominant these might be, because it does not play by those rules.
 Such a view is serving rather than harming IS and it’s impairing the West’s ability to understand and fight terrorism.
 After all, you might kill people, but you won’t kill an idea.

-This is an adaptation of a paper I wrote for a university course.
+This is adapted from a paper I wrote for a university course.
 I removed some of the original (academic) references.
 Do not hesitate to contact me for clarifications.

 The picture is taken from the latest issue of IS’ online magazine Dabiq (number 15).